-One of the most common job interview questions a hiring manager may ask is, “What makes you unique?”.
+A hiring manager may ask one of the most common job interview questions: “What makes you unique?”.
 You may be the best candidate, and it might sound like an easy question to describe your unique skills, but most people will blank out when asked about themselves.
-It is not to say that you do not know yourself or a strong personality trait or two, but it can be challenging to find the right words.
+It is not to say that you do not know yourself or have a strong personality trait or two, but it can be challenging to find the right words.

-Although it looks like a straightforward question, the interviewer expects more than just your broad positive qualities when answering, “What makes you unique?”
+Although it looks straightforward, the interviewer expects more than just your broad positive qualities when answering, “What makes you unique?”
 They want to learn new things about you that set you apart and understand how good of a fit you are for the job.
 Strong communication skills and practice by job seekers are paramount to mastering a good answer to common interview questions in the way the interviewer expects.

 Further, every interview is different, and the interviewer might not have the exact expectations as the previous one.
 Therefore, the best advice for anyone facing an interview is to use one’s best judgment, align the best answers or your unique qualities, and tailor them to the job description.

 Pro Tip #1: Cara Heilmann, the President of the International Association of Career Coaches, specializing in industry-leading career coaching certifications, suggests a NO BS approach:

 Having heard thousands of responses to “Why are you unique?” and its slight iterations, such as “What sets you apart?” and “What is your greatest strength?” – it is rare to hear a unique response.